 I believe the reason this happens is that we humans love our freedom.
 We always want to be free to make our own decisions, to choose between different options.
 We want to feel like we are in control of our own lives.
 So when other people put restrictions on us, or when we put restrictions on ourselves regarding what we can and cannot do, we begin to feel that our freedom is being taken away from us.

 We start to feel somewhat like prisoners in our own lives.
 So we begin looking for ways to restore that freedom that we love.
 We begin wanting to reclaim control.
 And the way to remove the threat to our freedom is to disobey the restrictions, to do what we know we shouldn’t do.
 We eat the forbidden apple because we want to be free and in control.

 So how can we avoid succumbing to our temptations?

 The very freedom that makes us eat the forbidden apple can also help us avoid eating it.
-That can happen when we learn to focus on the freedom that we already have instead thinking of the restrictions on our lives.
-Focus on what you should do, and don’t dwell on what you shouldn’t do, what you can do and not what you cannot do.
+That can happen when we learn to focus on the freedom that we already have instead of thinking of the restrictions on our lives.
+Focus on what you should do not what you shouldn’t do.
 Think it terms of possibilities and opportunities.
 Speak in positive terms instead of negative ones.